Flexures for Kibble balances: Minimizing the effects of anelastic relaxation: The generalized Maxwell model

 The quotient $\frac{\breve{\sigma}}{\breve{\epsilon}}$ describes the transfer function of strain to stress ({\it the modulus}).
 The imaginary part is the relevant portion responsible for the anelastic effect.
 The literature~\cite{Quinn1992,Spe18} introduces the relative {\it modulus defect} as the imaginary part of the modulus of the generalized Maxwell model, which we will abbreviate with $\eta$, as

 Using $s= i \omega$ with $i$ being the imaginary unit, the value of the modulus defect at the geometric middle of the angular frequency range $\omega=(\tau_l\tau_u)^{-1/2}$ can be found to be

-As is indicated in Fig.~\ref{fig:bode:distr} the module defect stays nearly constant at that value over a wide frequency range.
-A frequency-independent modulus defect at the level given by Eq.~\ref{eq:modulus:defect} is assumed in the literature~\cite{Quinn1992b,Speake1999,Spe18} and we continue this tradition.
+As is indicated in Fig.~\ref{fig:bode:distr}, the imaginary part of the anelastic response stays nearly constant between frequencies ranging from approximately $\tau_u^{-1}$ to $\tau_l^{-1}$.
+Hence, a frequency-independent modulus defect at the level given by Eq.~\ref{eq:modulus:defect} is assumed in the literature~\cite{Quinn1992b,Speake1999,Spe18} and we continue this tradition.

 Reasonable assumptions for $\tau_l$ and $\tau_u$ are \SI{10}{\second} and \SI{5000}{\second}, respectively.
 With these time constants, $\pi/(2\ln{\left(\tau_u/\tau_l\right)})$ evaluates to 0.253, which is given by the green dotted line in the lower panel of Fig.~\ref{fig:bode:distr}.